privacyguides/privacyguides.org/docs/android.md

 Avoid buying phones from mobile network operators.
 These often have a **locked bootloader** and do not support [OEM unlocking](https://source.android.com/devices/bootloader/locking_unlocking).
 These phone variants will prevent you from installing any kind of alternative Android distribution.

 Be very **careful** about buying second hand phones from online marketplaces.
 Always check the reputation of the seller.
-If the device is stolen, there's a possibility of [IMEI blacklisting](https://www.gsma.com/security/resources/imei-blacklisting/).
+If the device is stolen, there's a possibility of it being entered in the [IMEI database](https://www.gsma.com/get-involved/working-groups/terminal-steering-group/imei-database).
 There is also a risk involved with you being associated with the activity of the previous owner.

 A few more tips regarding Android devices and operating system compatibility: